Kuwait Sets Precedent with Filmed Destruction of Counterfeit Character Stationery

 Conclusion

-The August 2025 seizure and subsequent filmed destruction mark a significant advance in IP enforcement in Kuwait.
-By acting on clear indicia of unauthorised character use with rights holder confirmation, Kuwait Customs delivered a swift, well-documented result that strengthens marketplace integrity – especially in the back-to-school trade.
+The August 2025 seizure and subsequent filmed destruction mark a significant progress in IP enforcement in Kuwait.
+By acting on clear indicia of unauthorised character use and leveraging copyright with rights-holder confirmation, Kuwait Customs delivered a swift, well-documented result that strengthens marketplace integrity – especially in the back-to-school trade.